Immaculate Heart Academy

 AP European History is an introductory college-level European history course.
 Students cultivate their understanding of European history through analyzing historical sources and learning to make connections and craft historical arguments as they explore concepts like interaction of Europe and the world; economic and commercial developments; cultural and intellectual developments; states and other institutions of power; social organization and development; national and European identity; and technological and scientific innovation.
 This course is open to sophomores and seniors only.
 Prerequisite – review and placement by the Social Studies Department chairperson.

-AP Comparative Government
+AP Comparative Government and Politics

 In this yearlong advanced placement course, students compare and contrast the political structures and institutions of six case-study nations: Great Britain, Mexico, Russia, Iran, China, and Nigeria.
 Students are introduced to the discipline of comparative politics and explore topics that include issues of sovereignty, the exercise of power, comparative political institutions, and the relationship of the citizen to society and the state.
 This elective is open to seniors.
 The AP exam is offered in May each year.
 Prerequisite – Teacher approval.